 The next higher resistance was at the 4,472 late September trading high from which it previously dropped to the 4,300 area.
 That being exceeded last week was a further strong sign, which has not surprisingly led to the December S&P 500 future also pushing above the next minor early-September congestion in the 4,510 area.
 That only left the early September 4,549.50 front month S&P 500 future all-time high as resistance.
-Now that it has been exceeded, the 4,621 major 'swing count' is the next key threshold, with the next key weekly Oscillator thresholds up into the 4,660-85 area this week (rising \$30 per week.)
+After that was exceeded, a 4,621 major 'swing count' was the next key threshold, with the next key weekly Oscillator thresholds up into the 4,680-4,705 area this week (still rising \$25 per week.)
+After stalling there since late last week, there was finally a reaction... yet only down to near 4,621.